Hochschild cohomology of torus-equivariant D-modules: Monads

 gives an identification of these monads and hence of the algebras that they induce, i.e.~for any $\sheaf F \in \catDMod{\stack X}$ we have

 We will need to apply this construction for non-proper $f$.
 Unfortunately, in this case none of the adjunctions used to define the monads are available.
 We rectify this by restricting to the full subcategory of of holonomic D-modules and using the $!$-pushforward functors instead of the $*$-pushforward ones.
 Of course, by doing so we do not automatically have base change isomorphisms available anymore.
-Thus we have to explicitly require that all necessary base changes hold (this is usually called the Beck-Chevalley condition).
+Thus we have to explicitly require the \emph{Beck--Chevalley condition}, saying that all necessary base changes hold.

-In order to formulate the condition, we need the concept of the \emph{nerve} of a groupoid.
-This is the simplicial stack, also denoted $\stack{G}_\cx$, with
+The Beck--Chevalley condition is formulated using the \emph{nerve} of the groupoid $\stack G_\cx$.
+Intuitively, this is the simplicial stack, usually also denoted $\stack{G}_\cx$, with

 We refer to \cite[Section~6.1.2]{Lurie:2009:HigherToposTheory} for the correct $\infty $-categorical setup.
-The following lemma is now an immediate corollary of \cite[Lemma~\RomanNum{II}.1.7.1.4]{GaitsgoryRozenblyum:prelim:StudyInDAG} or \cite[Theorem~4.7.6.2]{Lurie:2014-draft:HigherAlgebra}.
+The following lemma is now an immediate corollary of \cite[Lemma~4.7.1.4]{GaitsgoryRozenblyum:2017:StudyInDAG:2} or \cite[Theorem~4.7.5.2]{Lurie:2017-draft:HigherAlgebra}.